github/archive-program/TheTechTree.md

 _Introducing Erlang_ by Simon St. Laurent (O&#39;Reilly)

+_Programming Erlang: Software for a Concurrent World_ by Joe Armstrong (Pragmatic Bookshelf)

 _Clojure Programming_ by Chas Emerick, Brian Carper, and Christophe Grand (O&#39;Reilly)

 ## Networking and connectivity